On the initial boundary value problem for the vacuum Einstein equations and geometric uniqueness: Introduction

+In analogy to the Cauchy problem above, throughout the paper, we use the following definition of a well-posed IBVP for the vacuum Einstein equations: \begin{Definition} An initial boundary value problem for the vacuum Einstein equations on $M$ is a system for the spacetime metric $g$ given by \be \Ric_g=0 \ \mbox{ on }M, \ \ g_{S}=\g,~K_{g|S}=\k \ \mbox{ on }S, \ \ \mathcal B(g)=b \ \mbox{ on }\cC, \ee where $\mathcal B(g)$ denotes a collection (to be chosen) of geometric quantities of $g$ evaluated along $\cC$.
+Such an IBVP is called (smoothly) \textit{well-posed} if for any smooth initial data $(\g,\k)$ (satisfying the vacuum constraints) and smooth boundary data $b$, satisfying smooth compatibility conditions at the corner $\Sigma$, there exists a smooth Lorentz metric $g$ solving the system above.
+Moreover, if $g'$ is another solution, then $(M,g)$ and $(M,g')$ are isometric in some ST-neighborhood $\cT$.
+In addition, up to such local isometries, solutions $g$ depend continuously on the initial and boundary data. \end{Definition}

+It needs to be pointed out that the uniqueness of solutions up to isometry above does not mean geometric uniqueness in the most ideal case, mainly due to the complexity in describing the boundary geometry $\mathcal B(g)$.
+We refer to the next two subsections for a detailed discussion.

-There is one situation where these issues for the IBVP have been fully and effectively answered, namely in the case of asymptotically locally anti-de-Sitter spacetimes, where the boundary is at infinity.
-Namely, Friedrich \cite{Friedrich:1995} has shown that geometric boundary data consisting of the conformal class of the metric at conformal infinity admits a well-posed IBVP for which \eqref{mod2} holds, cf.~also \cite{Enciso-Kamran:2019} for similar results in higher dimensions.
+The IBVP for \eqref{vac} has been well understood in the case of asymptotically locally anti-de-Sitter spacetimes, where the boundary is at infinity.
+Namely, Friedrich \cite{Friedrich:1995} has shown that geometric boundary data consisting of the conformal class of the metric at conformal infinity admits a well-posed IBVP, cf.~also \cite{Enciso-Kamran:2019} for similar results in higher dimensions.
 However, it is well-known that the situation where the boundary is at finite distance is much more difficult to understand than that of a boundary at conformal infinity.
 This is already apparent in the simpler, but formally analogous, situation of Riemannian Einstein metrics, cf.~\cite{Anderson:2008}; in particular, in the Riemannian setting boundary data consisting of the boundary metric $g_\cC$ alone cannot lead to a well-posed IBVP at a finite boundary in general.
 Henceforth, we will only be concerned with the finite IBVP, where the Cauchy surface $S$ is compact, with non-degenerate induced metric on $\Sigma$.